-2020 will be the 42nd edition of the Annual Adachi Fireworks Festival, where 13,600 fireworks will go off.
+2021 would have been the 43rd edition of the Annual Adachi Fireworks Festival, with 13,600 fireworks scheduled to go off.

 The festival is held along the Arakawa River—15 minutes from Kita-Senju Station.
 Pack a picnic and find a spot on the river banks—the display is visible from a variety of vantage points.
 The show lasts for an hour.
 Please note the event will be postponed a day in the event of storms and cancelled if there are two days of storms.

 This is a vibey and popular but fairly small market, with around 120 vendors selling Japanese antiques, as well as kimono, tableware, furniture and decor from decades past, and all manner of other stuff you might expect to find at […]